BojanBosnjak/TestApplication/README.md

 Test

 > In src/test/java you will find package with tests for Customer and User services.
 Test are in JUnit4.
 With test I have
-> covered save user, save customer, update user, update customer, failed update user, failed update customer, get user by id, >and get al users.
+> covered save user, save customer, update user, update customer, failed update user, failed update customer, get user by id, and get all users.